brooklynrail/brooklynrail-platform/content/events/2021/12/i-love-mud-philip-pearlstein.md

 title: "I Love Mud: Philip Pearlstein"
 deck: "Featuring Pearlstein and Jason Rosenfeld "
-summary: Artist Philip Pearlstein joins Rail Editor-at-Large Jason Rosenfeld for a conversation on his exhibition at Betty Cunningham Gallery.
+summary: Artist Philip Pearlstein joins Rail Editor-at-Large Jason Rosenfeld for a conversation on his exhibition at Betty Cuningham Gallery.
 We conclude with a poetry reading by Zach Wollard.
 people:
   - person: philip-pearlstein